 Cash Flow Mismanagement

-Even with a brilliant product and booming sales, it is not uncommon for SMBs to fail simply because they could not manage their cash flows properly.
+Eric J Dalius even with a brilliant product and booming sales, it is not uncommon for SMBs to fail simply because they could not manage their cash flows properly.
 Unless you implement a proper cash flow management system, you will be perpetually short of cash and will have to resort to unplanned and thus very expensive short-term debt to bail you out.
 There are no magic formulae to managing your cash flow; you need to learn by experience because what works in other sectors may not have any bearing on yours due to a combination of complex factors.
 Make cost-cutting and find out how you can speed up collections so that there is less pressure on the cash.
 Surprisingly, entrepreneurs get so bogged down with production and marketing issues that they are unable to send invoices on time.
 An automated invoicing system can be priceless.

 Dealing with financial issues for owners of SMBs is not the easiest of tasks.
 Not only are there a large number of concerns but also the learning curve is very steep for first-time entrepreneurs.
 It is difficult to import solutions from other SMBs because financial problems are invariably distinctive and unique to each niche.
 The only way to ensure that the business venture can succeed is by exercising a lot of planning and forethought into every aspect of your business and not let passion color your vision.